On the other hand, when you can answer that question (without asking it first), it has the same effect as a light switch flicked in a dark room.

 Most things, if you throw money at them, forgiveness at them, diligence at them, won’t change.

-It is hard to see who you are being, and it is even harder to see what’s missing.
+It is hard to see who you are being.
+And it is even harder to see what’s missing.
+What beingness is missing that if it were there, if you were THAT it would make a huge difference.

-Here is what I promised.
-I discovered, to my dismay, that I have been NEEDY in those three relationships. godverdomme (that is Dutch or Flemish, I think, for DAMN! lol.)
+When I did that exercise I discovered, to my dismay, that who I was, who I have been: I have been NEEDY in those three relationships.
+Needy.

 When you manage to identify your being exactly, you do the one-handed slap: you slap your forehead and say: of course… no wonder.

-So, how do you turn that around?
-Who could I be so I stop being needy?
+Who could I be so I’d stop being needy?

-The change is mostly internal: change my mind about them being the only game in town for me…
+The change is 100% internal: I need to change my mind about them being the only game in town for me… So how do I do that?

-For me, this day to day living has been the last “bastion” of neediness… every other area I have been self-sufficient…
+And although it looked to me that this day to day living has been the last ‘bastion’ of neediness… every other area I have been self-sufficient… The way I was self-sufficient was still NEEDING MYSELF sufficiency…

 Becoming self-sufficient is a big step for me, and I am looking at it with a mixture of trepidation and excitement.

-But when I look at who I have been being, needy, there is no doubt that all the work it may take to become self-sufficient is worth it.
+But when I look at who I have been being, needy, there is no doubt that all the work it may take to become self-sufficient is worth doing.